siangernlow/tp/docs/DeveloperGuide.md

       Use case ends

-    Use case ends.

 **Extensions**

 * 2a.
 The date is not contained in the visits list.
-      2a.1 VirusTracker prompts user for correct date 2a.2 User re-enters date
+    * 2a.1 VirusTracker prompts user for correct date
+    * 2a.2 User re-enters date
-      2a.3 VirusTracker checks the date entered
+    * 2a.3 VirusTracker checks the date entered
-      2a.1 - 2a.3 are repeated until the correct date is provided 2a.4 VirusTracker updates the visits list and deletes the visits up to the entered date.
+    * 2a.1 - 2a.3 are repeated until the correct date is provided
+    * 2a.4 VirusTracker updates the visits list and deletes the visits up to the entered date.
-      2a.5 VirusTracker acknowledges and displays the added visit Use case ends.
+    * 2a.5 VirusTracker acknowledges and displays the added visit

+    Use case ends.

 * 2b.
 User wishes to cancel the add command
-         2b.1 User enters “Cancel”
+    * 2b.1 User enters “Cancel”
-         2b.2 VirusTracker acknowledges and returns user to main page Use case ends
+    * 2b.2 VirusTracker acknowledges and returns user to main page

+    Use case ends